swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

 ## Introduction

 This proposal lets Swift Package authors declare targets as executable in the package manifest.
-This replaces the current approach of inferring executabilty based on the presence of a source file with the base name "main" at the top level of the target source directory.
+This replaces the current approach of inferring executability based on the presence of a source file with the base name `main` at the top level of the target source directory.

 Letting package authors declare targets as executable allows the use of `@main`